2018 Events Programme

 by Mr Julian Gibson-Watt

 Julian is the elder brother of our Society President, Robin Gibson-Watt.
 The family is descended from James Watt, the famous engineer and inventor who bought land in Radnorshire.
 Julian was a barrister by profession.
 He has delved into the family archives and his talk will show how his family built up the Doldowlod Estate in the Wye valley from 1803 and the Kinnerton Estate in the east of Radnorshire from 1797.
-The talk will take place in Doldowlod House and this will be a special treat for Radnorshire Society members and members of the public who may attend.
+The talk will take place in Doldowlod House and this will be a special treat for Radnorshire Society members.

 Wednesday 9 May 2018